The Death Match: Arrest of the players

-The fates of the Kyiv players
+The fates of the Kiev players

 In contradiction to the Soviet version, not all of the Start players were prosecuted by the Gestapo.
 After the war, Soviet authorities punished some of them for collaboration with the Germans.

 In Gestapo jail

 According to the archives, some of the Start players said during the NKVD interrogation that they had been denounced to the Gestapo by Rukh trainer Georgi Shvetsov.
 According to them, he had been very angry after Rukh's 8–0 defeat.
 Therefore, he informed the Gestapo that the former Dynamo players had been officially members of the NKVD.
-The Gestapo arrested them as potential NKVD agents who could organise sabotage acts in Kyiv.
+The Gestapo arrested them as potential NKVD agents who could organise sabotage acts in Kiev.

 Ukrainian historians are convinced that this version was the real reason for the arrest; also because the three former Lokomotive players in FC Start were not prosecuted by the Gestapo.
 The Gestapo arrested neither Georgi Timofeyev, for having played in the "Death match", nor Lev Gundarev who was named on the poster but did not take part in the match.
 Both served in the Ukrainian police.
 Their names were never mentioned in Soviet publications.

 The first two deaths

-The Kyiv archives document the cases of Olexander Tkachenko and Mikola Korotkykh as both not having played on Dynamo's first team before the war.
+The Kiev archives document the cases of Olexander Tkachenko and Mikola Korotkykh as both not having played on Dynamo's first team before the war.
 Both cases do not show any context of the "Death Match":